 MRI with an endorectal coil can be used for the detailed assessment of the prostate and seminal vesicles.
-Pelvic angiography has been described to look for vascular anomalies in patient with persistent haematospermia without any other identifiable cause.
+Pelvic angiography has been used to look for vascular anomalies in a patient with persistent hematospermia without any other identifiable cause.

 Treatment and prognosis

 Most patients are young and have episodic symptoms that require no specific treatment.

 The patient's age and persistence of symptoms guide the workup and subsequent treatment for hematospermia.
 The American College of Radiology has developed guidelines on the investigation of hematospermia to help ensure appropriate use of imaging.